syrk4web/blog/README.md

 ### App not rendering well / no file update

 Try to clear cache using `php bin/console c:c` or `php bin/console clear:cache`.

+### App once run well but not working now

+It's possible that the application didn't stop properly the first time and that a worker is still running.

+Try the following :
+ - `symfony server:stop`
+ - `symfony server:start`

+### Logging is not working

+You can try to make app more verbose using `-v`, `-vv` or `-vvv` (multiple logs level) when starting server.

+Example : `symfony server:start -vvv`